WLP International Liaison Office (Bethesda, Maryland)

-Krista Nickerson, Program Officer for Knowledge and Archival Management, develops and maintains WLP’s knowledge sharing and information management systems.
+Krista Nickerson, Program Associate for Knowledge and Archival Management, develops and maintains WLP’s knowledge sharing and information management systems.
 She also liaises with WLP partner organizations in Africa, the Middle East, and South Asia to support the implementation of training and advocacy programs.
 Prior to joining WLP, Krista worked as a technical writer and trainer in the communications technology industry.
 During that time, she alternately pursued her passion for gender-focused training and education, completing a Fulbright English Teaching Assistantship in Argentina and conducting training programs for adolescent girls in Ghana and Baltimore, MD.
 Krista earned her M.S. in Women’s and Gender Studies with a concentration in Women, Leadership, and Social Change from Towson University.
 Her research focused on transnational feminist activism and women’s trauma, writing, and healing.
 She received her B.A. in English and Hispanic Studies from Vassar College.

 Abdul Khan, Director of Technology, coordinates all technology related advancements for WLP, and provides internal staff technology support.
 He works to ensure that WLP continually utilizes technology in the most effective manner, in order to fully leverage best business practice while setting the trend for our partners.
 Abdul studied Computer Science and Network Engineering at George Mason University.
 Before joining WLP, he was an IT manager with the National Minority AIDS council, providing technology support and capacity building in all aspects of the agency’s technology division, while being a technical resource point for community based organizations that work with the agency.

 Kimberly Schor, Special Assistant to the President & Operations Liaison, joined WLP in 2011 and provides support to the President and staff of WLP.
 She has several years of experience in nonprofit administration including office management, project coordination, program and donor development activities, and foundation and corporate grant writing and reporting.
 Her background in mission-based environments includes The Network for Teaching Entrepreneurship-Greater Washington office, International Internship Programs, and Cable in the Classroom—a commercial-free, K-12 educational initiative of the National Cable and Telecommunications Association.
 She earned a B.A. from Hollins College.